Ball Carbine: Civilian and Militia Use

 The Canadian Red Sash Home Guard (Écharpes Rouges) militia of Dunham, Quebec were prominent users of the Ball carbine along with the Ballard Rifle and carbine during the Battle of Eccles Hill.

 Approximately 1,002 Ball Carbines were produced by Lamson and delivered in May, 1865.
 Although Ball carbines are generally considered an arm of the American Civil War, they did not appear to be issued or see service by the wars end as the war had ended in May,1865.
 During the postwar era the Ball carbine were a popular firearm amongst civilian firearm owners, some Ball carbines were converted to shoot .44 Henry.
 Several of the militia members of the Red Sash Canadian militia purchased and utilized the Ball carbine during the Battle of Eccles Hill during the Fenian raids in 1870.

 Ball's Repeating Musket

-Both Lamson and Ball were responsible for two different breechloading musket designs based off of the Ball carbine.
+Both Lamson and Ball were responsible for two different breechloading musket designs based on the Ball carbine.
 Unlike the carbine, only three known examples exist of Ball's repeating musket: one is owned by the Institute of Military Technology in Titusville, Florida, one is owned by the George Moller Collection via the Rock Island Arsenal auction company, and one is owned by the Tøjhusmuseet (Danish Army Museum) in Copenhagen.
 The musket version of Ball's patent appears to be carbine actions fitted into long barrels and stocks similar to the Springfield Model 1861.